John Guernsey: Episcopacy

 In December 2006, the bishops of the Church of Uganda elected Guernsey to serve the 33 Ugandan-affiliated Anglican parishes in the United States.
 He was notified of the election in June 2007 and consecrated in Mbarara on September 2, 2007, by Ugandan Archbishop Henry Luke Orombi.

 In 2009, the Church of Uganda transferred all its North American congregations to the newly formed Anglican Church in North America as the transitional Diocese of the Holy Spirit.
 By 2011, these congregations had been dismissed to in-formation regional dioceses, and Guernsey was elected to the serve as the first bishop of the newly created Diocese of the Mid-Atlantic.
 He was invested by Archbishop Robert Duncan on September 10, 2011.

 In September 2021, Guernsey announced his intention to retire in the coming years.
 The Diocese of the Mid-Atlantic launched an episcopal search and election process scheduled to be completed by early 2023 with the consecration of Guernsey's successor, after which point Guernsey would retire.
 On October 15, 2022, Christopher Warner was selected as bishop to succeed Guernsey.
 Guernsey's retirement took effect in February 2023, when Warner was consecrated and invested to succeed him.

 Personal life

 Guernsey lives in Woodbridge, Virginia with his wife, the Rev. Meg Phillips Guernsey.
-They have two adult children, one of whom, Michael, is an Anglican priest and dean of Holy Cross Cathedral in Loganville, Georgia.
+They have two adult children, one of whom, Michael, is an Anglican priest and former dean of Holy Cross Cathedral in Loganville, Georgia.